PavanChikkodikar/Number-Plate-Detection/README.md

 # Number Plate Recognition using Open Source Computer Vision Library and Optical character recognition

 Steps
-1. Reading in images to OpenCV
+1. Reading in an images into Python using OpenCV
-2. Detecting number plates using Edge Detection
+2. Apply filtering, Detecting number plates using Edge Detection
-3. Extracting number plate text using OCR
+3. Extracting number plate text using OCR with EasyOCR